mbwong/mbwong.github.com/_posts/2012-06-12-list-of-things-to-do.md

 * Write a Crimson op-ed

-* Sex in the Widener stacks
+* Housing night

-* Get Wasted on Housing night
+* Streak during Primal Scream!

 ## Also, venture into Boston...